dshetty100/UFO/README.md

 ## Summary
 While the webpage is able to filter the data according to user defined criteria quite well.
 These are some drawbacks
 #### Drawbacks
-1. the filter needs to be manually cleared for every new search.
+1. The filter needs to be manually cleared for every new search.
 2. Also, the filter takes search criteria only in lower cases.
 #### Further Development:
 It would be advantageous to develop the webpage further by including the followings: